 Williamson River Cliffs Rock Climbing

-DescriptionIt is predominantly a south-facing columnar basaltic crag, varying from 30 to 60 feet in height and straddling US Highway 97 between Bend and Klamath Falls.
+The Williamson River Cliffs are predominantly a south-facing columnar basaltic crag, varying from 30 to 60 feet in height sitting east of US Highway 97 between Diamond Lake Junction and Klamath Falls.
 Traditionally protected leads and top roping abounds in this secluded roadside attraction.
 Some fixed anchors exist as well as a sprinkling of sport routes.
 Most climbs have been done AND led in a traditional manner.
-Some cracks have been bolted by fringe climber(s).
-Not cool here.
-Please respect first ascensionist... no new bolts, thanks.
-Documented climbing at least to early 1970s, but likely earlier.
-Has been called other names such as: Collier Park, Oax-Kanee Overlook, Spring Creek Cliffs, and Chiloquin climbing area.
+Please respect first ascensionist, no new bolts.
+Contact local climbing organizations with safety concerns about loose rocks or damaged/old bolts.
+Documented climbing dates back to the early 1970s, but likely earlier.
+Has been called other names such as: Collier Park, Oax-Kanee Overlook, and Spring Creek Cliffs.

 Days w Precip